aprillnorthcutt/Learn-System-Design-Architecture/Core-Concepts/Estimations.md

 # 📐 System Design Estimation Sheet (Back-of-the-Envelope)

-> Use this README to estimate **latency, throughput, concurrency, threads, and bandwidth** — quickly, clearly, and ADHD-friendly.
+> Use this README to estimate **latency, throughput, concurrency, threads, and bandwidth** — quickly, and clearlyy.

 ---